 If you have a car you can drive into North Head and take the short Fairfax track to the lookout.

 TIP: Take a walking tour of The Rocks and discover Australia’s fascinating colonial history.
 The Rocks is located right next door to the Manly ferry wharf at Circular Quay and it’s the perfect addition to a 4 day Sydney Itinerary.

 For another of Sydney’s great day trips, travel further north to delightful Palm Beach.
 Around Pittwater, you’ll find leafy green landscapes with serene water views and more gorgeous surf beaches.

 Sydney’s Northern Beaches are simply stunning and have been made famous by the long-running TV drama “Home and Away”.
 If you watch “Home and Away” you may recognise the lighthouse, the beach and the Summer Bay surf club.
 Book the Home and Away location tour for full immersion.

 Consider staying for a few days to relax in beautiful Palm Beach and take your time in this stunning area.
-There are more fabulous beaches nearby such as Avalon, Whale Beach and Narrabeen.
+More fabulous beaches are nearby at Avalon, Whale Beach and Narrabeen.
 And there are some great Sydney day trips from Barrenjoey to West Head Lookout and Ettalong.

 #5 West Head Lookout & Ettalong

 Take the ferry from Barrenjoey wharf across Pittwater and hike through Ku-Ring-Gai Chase National Park to the West Head lookout.
 You’ll get a different perspective of the Headland from there.
 The views are absolutely breathtaking!
 If you don’t feel like walking, West Head lookout is also accessible by car.

 If you have time, catch a ferry from Barrenjoey wharf for a picturesque journey past Barrenjoey headland and around the coast to Ettalong.